g41797/odin-mbox/flat/docs/layer2_quickref.md

 - Non-blocking — never waits.
 - Returns all currently available items as `list.List`.
-- Returns empty list on: nothing available, closed, interrupted, any error.
+- Returns empty list on: nothing available, closed, any error.
-- If mailbox is in interrupted state: clears the flag before returning.
+- If mailbox is in interrupted state: returns an empty list immediately and clears the interrupted flag.
+Available items are NOT drained.
+To drain after an interrupt, clear the flag first (via the interrupt handler), then call `try_receive_batch` again.
 - Caller owns all items in the returned list.

 **What the list contains:**